 The diffusive component of the detector current is eliminated completely in such a heterostructure photodiode simply because photons are absorbed only inside the depletion region.
 The front facet is often coated using suitable dielectric layers to minimize reflections.
 The quantum efficiency η can be made almost 100% by using an InGaAs layer 4-5 μm thick.
 InGaAs photodiodes are quite useful for lightwave systems and are often used in practice.
 The table below lists the operating characteristics of three common p-i-n photodiodes.

 The bandwidth of waveguide photodiodes can be increased to 100 GHz by adopting a mushroom-mesa waveguide structure.
-Such as device is shown schematically in the figure below.
+As the device is shown schematically in the figure below.

 It was measured by using a spectrum analyzer (circles) as well as taking the Fourier transform of the short-pulse response (solid curve).
 Clearly, waveguide p-i-n photodiodes can provide both a high responsivity and a large bandwidth.
 Waveguide photodiodes have been used for 40-Gb/s optical receivers and have the potential for operating at bit rates as high as 100 Gb/s.